sourcebroker/imageopt/README.rst

   or ``/uploads/``.

 - Support for following local binaries providers:
+  * for png - pngquant, optipng, pngcrush,
+  * for gif - gifsicle,
-  For png - pngquant, optipng, pngcrush.
-For gif - gifsicle.
-For jpeg - mozjpeg, jpegoptim, jpegrescan, jpegtran.
+  * for jpeg - mozjpeg, jpegoptim, jpegrescan, jpegtran.

-- Support for following remote providers: imageoptim.com, kraken.io, tinypng.com.
+- Support for following remote providers:
+  * kraken.io
+  * imageoptim.com
+  * tinypng.com.

 - Own providers can be registered with page TSconfig.